No products in the cart.

 The outside pockets were crafted with a few things in mind.
-One was quick and easy access to your rifle magazines so that if needed you could access them fast.
-Depending on the way you insert your magazine, you could fit anywhere from 3-5 per pocket.
+One was quick and easy access to your rifle magazines so that if needed, you could access them fast.
+Depending on how you insert your magazine, you could fit anywhere from 3-5 per pocket.

-The two padded Velcro pockets are great for pistols and magazines – that is how I use my interior pockets.
+The two padded Velcro pockets are great for pistols and magazines – which is how I use my interior pockets.

-It’s even easy to zip up items in the compartment that don’t fit into one of the four pockets, just be careful when you unzip it!
+It’s even easy to zip up items in the compartment that don’t fit into one of the four pockets; just be careful when you unzip it!

 The interior of the rifle case is the most important part of the case.
 The part that holds your precious hunk of metal that is your rifle.
 We pulled out all the stops for the inside of the case.
 But first, let’s start with the two sides and rifle retention.

 We created a four-strap system that allows you to use as many or as few of the straps as you need.
 It also gives you options so that if the strap falls on a weird spot on your rifle, you can always use the next strap down.

-Our criss-cross barrel and buttstock retention system allows you to place your barrel and buttstock into the case safely and securely, no matter the orientation.
+Our criss-cross barrel and buttstock retention system allow you to place your barrel and buttstock into the case safely and securely, no matter the orientation.
 This keeps the firearm pointed in a safe direction and abides by the golden rules of firearm safety.

 And last but most definitely not least, important: the removable gun mat.
 Just when everyone thought the inside flap of your rifle case was only good for stopping your guns from banging together, we had a light bulb moment.